corepress-wp/.github/profile/README.md

 # CorePress

-CorePress is an experimental fork of WordPress with the goal of making it more modular and faster, while preserving maximum compatibility.
+CorePress is an experimental modern CMS with the goal of being modular and fast, while preserving maximum compatibility with WordPress and its plugins.

 For this, the following features have been moved to plugins